midzer/beerbase/content/breweries/boulevard-brewing-company/boulevard-maibock.md

 srm: 0
 upc: 0
 ---
 First introduced in 2008, Boulevard Maibock is a new, limited-release seasonal brew.
 A welcome sign of Spring, this beer is a traditional German lager, lighter in color than other bocks.
-Boulevardâ€™s Maibock is a distinctive, refreshing take on this springtime classic.
+Boulevard’s Maibock is a distinctive, refreshing take on this springtime classic.